 Reliable time stamps are expected to be used with other TSF, e.g. for the generation of audit data to allow the Security Administrator to investigate incidents by checking the order of events and to determine the actual local time when events occurred.
 The decision about the required level of accuracy of that information is up to the Administrator.

-The TOE depends on time and date information, either provided by a local real-time clock that is manually managed by the Security Administrator or through the use of one or more external NTP servers.
-The corresponding option(s) shall be chosen from the selection in FPT_STM_EXT.1.2.
-The use the automatic synchronisation with an external NTP server is recommended but not mandated.
-Note that for the communication with an external NTP server, FCS_NTP_EXT.1 shall be claimed.
+The TOE depends on time and date information, either provided by a local real-time clock that is manually managed by the Security Administrator or through the use of one or more NTP servers.
+The corresponding option(s) must be chosen from the selection in FPT_STM_EXT.1.2.
+The use of the automatic synchronisation with an NTP server is recommended but not mandated.
+Note that for the communication with an NTP server, FCS_NTP_EXT.1 must be claimed.
 The ST author describes in the TSS how the external time and date information is received by the TOE and how this information is maintained.

+For a vND, the virtualization system can be used as an external time source.
+It is assumed that the VS itself uses NTP or some other external source for its time, and that this time is made available to VMs.

-The term “reliable time stamps” refers to the strict use of the time and date information, that is provided, and the logging of all discontinuous changes to the time settings including information about the old and new time.
+The term ‘reliable time stamps’ refers to the strict use of the time and date information, that is provided, and the logging of all discontinuous changes to the time settings including information about the old and new time.
 With this information, the real time for all audit data can be determined.
 Note, that all discontinuous time changes, Administrator actuated or changed via an automated process, must be audited.
 No audit is needed when time is changed via use of kernel or system facilities – such as daytime (3) – that exhibit no discontinuities in time.

 For distributed TOEs it is expected that the Security Administrator ensures synchronization between the time settings of different TOE components.
-All TOE components shall either be in sync (e.g. through synchronisation between TOE components or through synchronisation of different TOE components with external NTP servers) or the offset should be known to the Administrator for every pair of TOE components.
+All TOE components should either be in sync (e.g. through synchronisation between TOE components or through synchronisation of different TOE components with an NTP server) or the offset should be known to the Administrator for every pair of TOE components.
 This includes TOE components synchronized to different time zones.

 TOE Access (FTA)

 This section specifies requirements associated with security of administrative sessions carried out on the TOE.
 In particular, both local and remote sessions are monitored for inactivity and either locked or terminated when a threshold time period is reached.
-Administrators must also be able to positively terminate their own interactive sessions, and must have an advisory notice displayed at the start of each session.
+Administrators must also be able to positively terminate their own interactive sessions and must have an advisory notice displayed at the start of each session.

 TSF-initiated Session Locking (Extended – FTA_SSL_EXT)